Frequently Asked Questions

 Each regional competition will have both a written test and oral component.

-(See Rules for the Regional Citizen Bee Competition 2019 for more information)
+(See Rules for the Regional Texas Citizen Bee Competition 2020 for more information)

-All students then participate in four oral rounds.
-One round focuses on current events questions, while the other three rounds are based on material in The Study Guide with the exception of civic values and skills.
+All students then participate in three oral rounds.
+The three rounds are based on questions from the People, Documents and Supreme Court Cases, and the Constitution categories in The Texas Bee Study Guide.
+There will be no questions on current events or civic values and skills in the regional oral competition.
 Students have 60 seconds to give a substantive answer.
-Time starts as soon as the question has been read.
-(See Rules for the Regional Citizen Bee Competition 2019 for more information)
+(See Rules for the Regional Citizen Bee Competition 2020 for more information)

 Can I compete this year if I have competed in prior years?